-Partial Dentures Treatment in Dallas, TX and Fort Worth, TX
+Partial Dentures Treatment in Dallas, TX

 Losing several consecutive teeth can occur for many reasons, including periodontal disease, facial trauma, and severe tooth decay.
 No matter how you lose your teeth, you are then faced with serious consequences.
 One of the most obvious effects of tooth loss is what happens to the quality of your smile.
 Eating becomes more challenging, as does speaking.
 Healthy teeth shift out of alignment and throw off your bite.
 Beyond Dental and Implant Center can replace those missing teeth with a partial denture.

 When most people think of dentures, they typically think of full, or complete dentures.
 These types of dentures are used to replace an entire arch of teeth.
-Typically, if there are unhealthy teeth remaining in the arch, these teeth are extracted and then the denture made.
+Typically, if there are unhealthy teeth remaining in the arch, these teeth are extracted and then the denture is made.
 However, if you are missing a section of teeth and the rest of the teeth in the arch are completely healthy, there is no need to extract these teeth.
 For situations like these, we can provide a partial denture.

 A partial denture is a removable prosthesis that is made to replace a section of missing teeth.
 Much like a denture, it consists of replacement teeth set into a rigid base.
 The base sits directly on your gums, using the soft tissue for support.
 These dentures also have metal clasps, which attach to your healthy teeth, to provide additional support.